Skip to content

 Today, the law applies not only to workers involved with high-elevation projects, such as bridges and high-rise buildings, but also to anyone who uses ladders, scaffolding or other devices to complete a job.
 Below are some examples of situations that resulted in an insurance claim or lawsuit under the Scaffold Law:

-- A carpenter who was working on a ceiling was injured after falling from four-foot stilts.
+• A carpenter working on a ceiling was injured after falling from four-foot stilts.

 In the above examples, the property owners were alleged to be liable.
 They hired the contractors, and Section 240 of New York Labor Law requires them to provide proper protection.